What Is Emotion Regulation? Skills, Models, And Why It Matters

 The DBT Biosocial Model of Emotion Regulation

-Dialectical Behavior Therapy (DBT) offers another widely used framework for understanding emotion regulation, particularly for people who experience emotions very intensely.
-Developed by psychologist Marsha Linehan, the biosocial model explains emotional dysregulation as the result of two interacting factors: biological sensitivity and an invalidating environment.
+Dialectical Behavior Therapy (DBT) offers another widely used framework for understanding emotion regulation, particularly for people who experience emotions intensely.
+Developed by psychologist Marsha Linehan, PhD, the biosocial model explains emotional dysregulation as the result of two interacting factors: biological sensitivity and an invalidating environment.

 DBT addresses this by teaching concrete skills in four areas:

-• Mindfulness, which helps you observe emotions without becoming overwhelmed by them
+• Mindfulness, which helps you observe emotions without becoming overwhelmed by them and develop grounding techniques

 • Distress tolerance, which allows you to survive emotional crises without making situations worse